Paulmicha/common-web-tools/README.md

 This section illustrates a minimalist approach to organizational problems.
 It's still under study.
 Long-term considerations involve code generators, IEML, and the relationship between philosophy and programming ("naming things", "no language exists in isolation").
 Short-term : makefile integration ?

-The file structure follows naming conventions.
+The file structure follows [loose naming and folder structure conventions](https://paulmicha.github.io/common-web-tools/about/patterns.html).
 Typically facts, actions, subjects are used to categorize fragments of bash scripts meant to be sourced directly inside custom scripts (not included in the CWT project).

 ```txt
 /path/to/project/           ← Project root dir ($PROJECT_DOCROOT).